Measurement Model

 "Wattmeter 5"

-To isolate the wattmeters located at the buses, both at the from-bus and to-bus ends of branches, users can accomplish this by employing the following code:
+To isolate the wattmeters positioned either at the buses or at the ends of branches (from-bus or to-bus), users can achieve this using the following code:

 julia> label[device.wattmeter.layout.bus]2-element Vector{String}: